Amantomar7/HuffmanCoding-Encoding/README.md

 - Thanks to the creators of the Huffman coding algorithm and the developers of Python for making this project possible.

 ---

-Feel free to customize this README to better fit your project's specifics.